dbrockmann/now-you-see-me-now-you-dont/README.md

 - `attack-evaluation-minimization`: Evaluates the perturbation minimization

 Define the datasets, models and attack types of a run in [parameters.py](parameters.py).
 The paths to the raw datasets must be defined in the respective loading scripts in [datasets](datasets/).
 To add new datasets, models or attacks, define them in the respective folder and load them in [parameters.py](parameters.py).

+## Classification Report

+See [classification-report.md](classification-report.md) for a detailed report on the classification results, including datasets, data processing, classifiers, and selected hyperparameters.